 Its time to be a little selfish – drink water, eat food, DO NOT think about the kids for a few minutes.
 You can wonder at every moment you experienced and unpack everything you couldn’t really feel.
 Every hurt you witnessed, every tiny loss that lead to the end may need to be felt fully.
 After that you get to drink a beer and forget about all that grownup stuff until its time to feel it again.
 There are trees above you with light hurling through as it has for eons.
 Nothing and everything has changed…yet again.
-You’re just a little older.
+You’re just a little older, and without her.
 Thats all.

 Then you look over to see your son curled up on the couch with his beloved cat stretched next to him.
 This gorgeous young man painted from head to toe with every moment of his Mothers love is sleeping without fear.
 You know his rest is unblemished, it is still the sleep of young, wild things.